mr-ryan-james/chatty-mcchatface/README.md

 When a user creates a chatroom, that chatroom is persisted to Mongo, and an event is broadcasted via socket.io, and all users who are a part of that chatroom will see it show up in their list of chatrooms.
 They are free to join or not join at this point.
 Users who are not in a chatroom will see the last two most recent chats automatically refreshed as they are sent in the chatroom.

-If a user joins the chatroom, they will see a live feed, again thanks to the magic of socketio.
+If a user joins the chatroom, they will see a live feed of chats, again thanks to the magic of socketio.

 Authentication in the application is handled with JWTs (JSON Web Tokens).
 After a user registers/logs in, a token is sent down with the user information, which is stored in the local store.
 When this token expires, if the user is in the middle of doing something, they will be automatically redirected back to the login screen.

 #### Things not yet implemented in this alpha release of Chatty McChatface
-"Last read" information.
+1. "Last read" information.
 I want to indicate to the users visually what chats of unread chats in them.

 The way I would accomplish this is best explained by pointing to the lastreadschema: